razorback4417/calhacks/README.md

 ## Overview

-The Prompt to CAD File Generator is a tool designed to help individuals who are new to Computer-Aided Design (CAD) easily create entry-level designs.
+The Prompt to CAD File Generator is a tool designed to help people who are new to Computer-Aided Design (CAD) easily create entry-level designs.
 By simply providing a text prompt, users can generate 3D models in STL format.
 Additionally, the tool features a gallery where users can view and download STL files created by others, fostering a community of shared designs and inspiration.

 ## Features